circular-o/circular/docs/frameworks/vue.md

 ## Configuration

 You'll need to tell Vue to ignore Shoelace components.
-This is pretty easy because they all start with `sl-`.
+This is pretty easy because they all start with `o-`.

 ```js
 import { fileURLToPath, URL } from 'url';